Lautropia mirabilis

-Lautropia mirabilis is a Gram-negative, facultatively anaerobic, oxidase- and catalase-positive, motile bacterium of the genus Lautropia and family Burkholderiaceae, isolated from the mouth of children who were infected with human immunodeficiency virus.
+Lautropia mirabilis is a Gram-negative, facultatively anaerobic, oxidase- and catalase-positive, motile bacterium of the genus Lautropia and family Burkholderiaceae, isolated from the mouth of children who were infected with human immunodeficiency virus (HIV).

 Description and significance

-Lautropia mirabilis is a gram-negative, polymorphic, motile, coccoid bacteria, that is most commonly found in the human oral cavity and the upper respiratory tract.
+Lautropia mirabilis is a Gram-negative, polymorphic, motile, coccoid bacteria that is most commonly found in the human oral cavity and the upper respiratory tract.
 It was first isolated in 1930 and it was identified as Sarcina mirabilis.
 However, its status as a unique species was not proposed until 1994, when it was rediscovered in samples from the gingival margins of healthy human patients.
 Its status as a new species was validated in 1995 by the International Journal of Systematic and Evolutionary Microbiology.

 L. mirabilis can be grown on all non-selective media except for egg yolk agar.
 Furthermore, when L. mirabilis is inoculated onto selective media, no growth can be observed.
 When grown in a broth culture, granules are typically observed loosely adhering to the side of the tube.
 The species is a mesophile, with optimum growth restricted between 30 and 44 °C. As a facultative anaerobe, L. mirabilis is capable of growing in both aerobic and anaerobic conditions; however it grows best under aerobic conditions.

 Three colony morphologies can be observed when the bacteria is cultured on solid media.
 Younger colonies tend to form a flat and dry, circular morphology.
 After one day however, the predominant form is a larger and more wrinkled morphology.
 The third colony type is smooth, shiny and round with mucoid surrounding it.

 Under a light microscope, three cellular morphologies can be observed from L mirabilis.
 The first, a capsulated cocci approximately 1 to 2 μm in diameter, is the most common morphology, independent of the age of the culture.
 The second is a motile cocci that is also 1 to 2 μm in diameter.
 It is typically found on the edge of a colony after one day of culture.
 Between three and nine flagella project out from the cell wall in a lophotrichous fashion.
 Finally, the third morphology is similar to a sphaeroblast.
 It is 5 to 10 μm in diameter, and it is typically found in older cultures.

-L. mirabilis has been isolated from the cavities of children infected with Human Immunodeficiency Virus and the sputum of cystic fibrosis patients.
+L. mirabilis has been isolated from the cavities of children infected with human immunodeficiency virus and the sputum of cystic fibrosis patients.
 Despite these findings, numerous studies have also found that the bacterium is more commonly found in healthier patients when compared to patients with periodontitis.
 These studies suggest L. mirabilis plays a role in multiple human diseases; however, further research is required to understand the functional and mechanistic role of this microorganism in these diseases.